rockset/rockset-js/packages/cli/README.md

 ```

 ### Verify Your Installation
-To verify that your installation was completed successfully, you may run `rockset --version` in your command line.
+To verify that your installation was completed successfully, run `rockset --version` in your command line.
 ```
 $ rockset --version
 ```